tzsombi01/RestApiTodoApp/README.md

 ---

+The tests are all up and running, but before you run all of them, specify an **environment variable** **IS_TESTING** as **true**.
+Because of mocking issues, I chose this solution to prevent the Logger to run.

+We have 2 type of test, 2 unit tests and 1 end-to-end integration test.
+I used jUnit 5 and Mockito for the tests , as well as an in-memory H2 database.

+To make the user-side "fully" tested, I made some tests for the repositories as well.

+I chose to implement unit testing for the userService, as the main Object of our project.
+I was mocking everything aside our focused userService (because we tested the repositories earlier), but later decided that I will not mock the repository.

+Last, but not least we have the integration tests.

+---

 The email observer class by default checks every 30 minutes ( 0th and 30th minute of every hour ) whether it needs to send notifications.
 Adjust it to your liking (EmailSendingObserver class), so you won't have to wait ~20-30 minutes until execution.

 ### Author: Zsombor Töreky